As our heritage sites begin to re-open, our main priority is the safety of our employees, visitors and the wider communities of Wales.

 Our re-opening plans

-Our unstaffed heritage sites are re-opening gradually with new safety measure in place, please check our Find a Place to Visit Page for our latest updates.
+Our unstaffed heritage sites are re-opening gradually with new safety measures in place, these sites are free to visit with no pre-booking required; please check our Find a Place to Visit Page for our latest updates.

-Twelve of our staffed heritage sites will re-open from 1-8 April including: Beaumaris, Chepstow, Conwy, Criccieth, Denbigh, Harlech, Kidwelly, Laugharne, Raglan, Rhuddlan castles, Blaenavon Ironworks and Tintern Abbey.
+Thirteen of our staffed heritage sites have re-opened including: Beaumaris, Chepstow, Conwy, Criccieth, Denbigh, Harlech, Kidwelly, Laugharne, Raglan, Rhuddlan castles, Blaenavon Ironworks, Tintern Abbey and Tretower Court and Castle.

-However access will be restricted to the open and outdoor areas only with no access to our visitor centres, refreshments or toilet facilities during this time.
+However access at all re-opened sites will be restricted to the open and outdoor areas only.

-Sign-up to our newsletter to stay up-to-date with our re-opening plans.
+Sign-up to our newsletter and stay up-to-date with our latest re-opening plans.